rezalotfi01/community-app/README.md

 The Remote layer handles all communications with remote sources, in our case it makes a simple API call using a Retrofit interface.

 ### And two extra modules
-* Core: Base classes module (factories, events, etc.)
+* Core: Base classes module (factories, custom liveEvent, etc.)
 * Core-Android-Test: Common Test classes module (i.e. rules)